jeffpar/pcjs.v1/disks/pc/os2/ibm/1.1/README.md

 When the installation disk boots, the following message is displayed on-screen:

-	IBM Operating System/2 Version 1.00
+	IBM Operating System/2 Version 1.10
 	(C) Copyright IBM Corp.
-1981, 1987.
+1981, 1988.
 All rights reserved.
 	(C) Copyright Microsoft Corp.
-1981, 1987.
+1981, 1988.

-	87294
+	88300

 The 5-digit number indicates the day the files were built.
-The first 2 digits are the year (87) and the 3 remaining digits are the day of the year (294 or October 21).
+The first 2 digits (88) are the year and the 3 remaining digits (300) are the day of the year (October 26, since 1988 was a leap year).

 Directory listings of the seven 1.44Mb distribution diskettes are provided below.